AllonKleinLab/SPRING/README.md

             ...
             color_data_all_genes-50.csv
 Each of these files should contain gene expression for a subset of genes, with one gene on each row.
 The rows have the following format:
 `GENE_NAME,cell1_expression,cell2_espression...`.
 For example, `Sox2,0.3,0.54,0.6... `.
 So if the dataset has `n` cells, this file should contain `n+1` columns.
-NOTE: Make sure that the file has no header, and that there are no extra commas on a line.
+NOTE: Make sure that the file has no header.

 2. **graph_data.json [REQUIRED]** <br>
-Json file containing the graph data, with the following form (use base-0 numbering; any json compatibl format is OK):
+Json file containing the graph data, with the following form (use base-0 numbering; any json compatible format is OK):

             {  "nodes": [ {   "name": cell0, "number": 0 },     // List of nodes
                           {   "name": cell1, "number": 1 },